 The main benefits of a successful total hip replacement are:

-- Reduction in hip pain: the pain will be rapidly and dramatically reduced and usually eliminated.
+- Reduction in hip pain: your pain will be rapidly and dramatically reduced

 - Recovery of mobility: your hip will function with less effort, almost regaining your original mobility.

-- Improvement in quality of life: your everyday activities and your social life will no longer be limited by pain and reduced mobility.
+- Improvement in quality of life: your everyday activities and your social life will no longer be limited by your hip pain and stiffness.

 However, there are certain things that you cannot do with an anterior hip replacement.
 Such as